- Monroe One

 -

-SBS Meetings are student-focused, data-focused meetings meant to analyze a student’s current level of success and to plan support or intervention if necessary.
+Student-Based Solutions (SBS) Meetings are student- and data-focused meetings meant to analyze a student’s current level of success and to plan support or intervention if necessary.
 SBS meetings can be held for either behavioral or academic purposes.

 Alternate text for SBS Meetings Graphic above: